Pricing Guide 2025

 Ages 50-59: Significant Jump

-Health insurance becomes most expensive for those over 60, reflecting increased healthcare utilization.
-However, maintaining coverage becomes increasingly valuable as public wait times lengthen.
+Health insurance tends to be most expensive for those over 60, reflecting higher healthcare utilisation.
+Maintaining coverage often becomes increasingly valuable as public wait times lengthen.

 Important Note on Age Pricing:

-These prices are based on mid-level comprehensive plans.
-Budget plans can cost 30-40% less, while premium plans with lower excesses and additional benefits cost 40-60% more.
+Budget plans tend to cost less than mid-level comprehensive plans, while premium plans with lower excesses and additional benefits cost more.
 Prices also assume standard health with no pre-existing conditions requiring loadings.
+Request a personalised quote for an accurate figure.

 Southern Cross vs nib vs AIA: Detailed Pricing Comparison